mahima981/selenium-security-framework/README.md

-# selenium-security-framework
+# Selenium-Security-Sramework
-"Automated authentication security testing framework with CI/CD integration"
+Automated security testing framework for authentication systems with vulnerability detection and compliance reporting capabilities.